 Issue Risk rating prior to action H/M/L Recommended controls In place?
-Yes/No Recommended further actions to be taken to reduce risks By whom Deadline Risk rating following action H/M/L Bites and scratches L The dog has grown up in the family environment and as such, has been trained well, and is used to coming into close contact with people.
+Yes/No Recommended further actions to be taken to reduce risks By whom Deadline Risk rating following action H/M/L Any students/staff/visitors who touch the dog are advised to wash their hands afterwards, and sufficient hand washing provision is provided throughout the school.
+Anyone touching the dog, who has an exposed wound, must have the wound suitably covered.
+Bites and scratches The dog has grown up in the family environment and as such, has been trained well, and is used to coming into close contact with people.
 It has also undergone puppy training course and a second step-up training course.
 Pupils meeting Rosco will have social story work and meet with him in his managed environments.
-Students/staff/visitors around the dog are closely supervised by the handler.
-Students/staff/visitors are advised not to put their face close to the dog or go near items in his mouth or touch his harness.
-The dog is prohibited from roaming freely around the school without the supervision of the handler.
 Y Students/staff/visitors are only permitted to stroke the dog when the dog is sat/laying down in his managed area and with his handler.
 The dog is provided with a place it can go to get away from people.
-Rosco has received additional training to support with his resource guarding of toys or found times that he regards as high value.
-The supervising adult will remind all pupils and staff not to try and take a toy or high value item away from Rosco.
-A high value alternative will be offered and Rosco will be told to 'drop' the item.
-JH/PH/PR/JP Ongoing L
+Rosco has received additional training to support with his resource guarding of JH/PH/JP/LR/HM/PR/DW/AC Ongoing L